When drought conditions warrant, Environment and Parks may allow grazing or haying on vacant public land.

 - These measures are only applied in extreme situations where abnormally dry conditions prevail throughout much of the province.

-- Localized dry conditions are a common occurrence in Alberta, but there are usually other options available to producers such as moving livestock or acquiring additional feed.
+- Localized dry conditions are common in Alberta, but producers can manage for these conditions by moving livestock or acquiring additional feed.

-- Local agrologists will work with municipal agricultural service boards on extension and education on drought management principles, and to communicate any assistance programs that may be available, for example, emergency stock watering.
+- In drought conditions local agrologists will communicate any assistance programs that may be available, for example, emergency stock watering.

 - Local agrologists and range management specialists are also available to advise disposition holders on potential grazing strategies.

 - Local staff will respond to individual inquiries and applications for use of vacant land or to graze other livestock on grazing dispositions.
 Department staff are empowered to authorize both the grazing of other livestock and short-term grazing/haying.